Skip to content

 Accessibility in School

-We also send out a survey yearly, asking for schools up-to-date accessibility information.
+We also send out a survey yearly, asking for schools' up-to-date accessibility information.
 This includes whether their setting has:

-We then apply the selected answers to our directory, where they can be used as filters.
+We then apply the selected answers to our directory, on 1Space, where they can be used as filters.
 You can then use as many filters as you need, to find the most suitable school setting for you.

 Accessibility Around East Sussex